rbleattler/mdop-docs/mdop/mbam-v25/index.md

 >Enterprises can use Microsoft BitLocker Administration and Monitoring (MBAM) to manage client computers with BitLocker that are domain-joined on-premises until mainstream support ends in July 2019 or they can receive extended support until April 2026
 Going forward, the functionality of MBAM will be incorporated into Microsoft Endpoint Manager Config Manager (MEMCM), see [Features in Configuration Manager technical preview version 1909](/mem/configmgr/core/get-started/2019/technical-preview-1909#bkmk_bitlocker)

-Customers not using Config Manager can utilize the built-in features of Azure AD and Microsoft Endpoint Manager Microsoft Intune (MEMMI) for administration and monitoring, see [Monitor device encryption with Intune](/mem/intune/protect/encryption-monitor)
+Customers not using Config Manager can utilize the built-in features of Azure AD and Microsoft Endpoint Manager Microsoft Intune (MEMMI) for administration and monitoring, see [Manage BitLocker policy for Windows devices with Intune](/mem/intune/protect/encrypt-devices)

 For customers in extended support:
 To obtain MBAM, see [How Do I Get MDOP](https://docs.microsoft.com/microsoft-desktop-optimization-pack/index#how-to-get-mdop).